 When you visit a website, your browser’s web server sends a request to the server where the website is hosted.
 If both servers don’t encounter problems, the request goes through smoothly.

-But, when two servers take too long to complete the request, they cannot fulfill their role as a “gateway,” resulting in a 504 Gateway Timeout error.
+However, when server connectivity issues arise and two servers take too long to complete the HTTP request, they cannot fulfill their role as a “gateway,” resulting in a 504 Gateway Timeout error.

 504 errors are different from a 502 Bad Gateway.